avian-studio/productsize-chart-for-woocommerce/readme.txt

 With this plugin you can assign single chart to multiple products or directly assign charts to product categories.

-Decide whether you wanna show the chart as modal pop up or additional chart.
+Decide whether you wanna show the chart as modal pop up or in a tab.

 = Features =
 1. Create unlimited Charts.